-Everyone has a different source to learn XC skiing from, varying levels of absorbing what they learn and the enthusiasm that they put in when they practice their skiing.
-If you have the right attitude and practice well, you may learn cross-country skiing in no time.
-It can be even easier if you are transitioning from another form of skiing, for instance, the downhill skiing.
+Everyone has a different source to learn XC skiing from, varying levels of absorbing what they learn and the enthusiasm that they put in when they practice the sport.
+If you have the right attitude and practice well, you may acquire cross-country skills in no time.
+It can be even easier if you are transitioning from another form, for instance, the downhill skiing.

-How long it takes for you to learn cross-country skiing primarily depends upon yourself.
+How long it takes for you to get to know with cross-country skiing primarily depends upon yourself.
 The main factors that may decide your learning time include your fitness level, the style of cross-country skiing (classic or skating) that you would want to go for, getting the right equipment (which means hiring or purchasing it), and whether you are starting out with a professional instructor to guide you through.

 Learning Cross-Country Skiing as an Adult